K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 It is implemented as a Junit test and owermock-mockito-release-full:1.6.1 was used for the partial mock appliance for the test service class.

--   Create gradle. build dependency for test
+-   Create gradle.build dependency for test.

 		dependencies {